 Conservation Photography explores the intersection of photography and environmental preservation.
 Topics include aesthetic responses to the natural world, visual documentation of ecosystems, conservation advocacy and the relationship between human communities and the natural world.
-Partnering with local environmental organizations and EMU environmental science classes, students will explore regional environmental issues through photo essays.
+Partnering with local environmental organizations and EMU environmental science classes, students explore regional environmental issues through photography.

 Eastern Mennonite University is located in the Shenandoah Valley of Virginia.
 Nestled between the Blue Ridge Mountains and the Allegheny Mountains, this region hosts a wealth of flora and fauna.
 The amphibian population is particularly diverse with several salamander species (such as the Cow Knob Salamander and the Shenandoah Salamander) found only in this area.

 Learn more: The Meet Your Neighbors project recently highlighted the work of senior Han Park.

 Underwater Photography: Using a Digital SLR in an underwater housing, students will have the opportunity to explore the aquatic life of the Shenandoah River watershed.